medialab/minet/docs/cli.md

                                 20151031) or YYYYMMDDHH (e.g. 2015103100)
   --sum                         Whether to sum the collected pageviews rather
                                 than outputting them by timestamp.
-  -t THREADS, --threads THREADS
-                                Number of threads to use.
+  -t, --threads THREADS         Number of threads to use.
 Defaults to 10.
-  -s SELECT, --select SELECT    Columns of input CSV file to include in the
+  -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i INPUT, --input INPUT       CSV file containing all the pages you want to
+  -i, --input INPUT             CSV file containing all the pages you want to
                                 process.
 Will consider `-` as stdin.
-  -o OUTPUT, --output OUTPUT    Path to the output file.
+  -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   --resume                      Whether to resume from an aborted collection.